 Our understanding and languages about things also have beginnings and lives in contexts.
 We know this, we forget, we pretend otherwise.
 And that’s OK: it’s bigger than big, this something called existence.
 Not to mention the nothing!

-I accept, that, like everything — the totality of existence including its subset within which we live, move and have our being, (the really real real) — is constant movement, agitation, energy, non-specific particularity and indefinitely large numbers of actual particulars.
+I accept, that everything — the totality of existence including its subsets within which we live, move and have our being, (the really real, real) — is constant movement, agitation, energy, non-specific particularity and indefinitely large numbers of actual particulars.
 Every thing, all the flurries, is/are a mode/nexus of existence.

 As with all things, I naturally cohere and have integrity of being.
 This simple fact is nestled within the entirety of all interactive forces and dynamics.
 They influence, interweave and interfere with me, have an impact on all humans and in this case, me.
 Sometimes, of course, the dynamism of the ‘other’ is greater than the capacity of coherence within that configuration.

 As with any thing in such a situation, I, cease to be, should it occur.
 Some call this death.
 Death is not a state.